 Improper use of listing content can create legal problems for agents, brokerages and MLSs.
 It's crucial that real estate professionals know their rights regarding listing photos and listing content, as well as risk management strategies that can be used to avoid copyright infringement.
 Complying with the Digital Millennium Copyright Act ("DMCA") will also protect website owners from a third party's misuse of photographs within an IDX feed.

 Do you know your listing content rights?
-Explore the many resources NAR offers on copyright issues for real estate professionals to learn more.
+Click on the Legal tab to explore the many resources NAR offers on copyright issues for real estate professionals.

 Copyright risk management strategies will help members and associations minimize liability for copyright infringement claims.